- 1 February 2019 - Instars Fellows Application for Funding

 - Post-meeting networking and linking to research and educational opportunities in aquatic science

 The program will sponsor Instars Graduate Mentors by providing a modest stipend for the annual meeting.
-Student membership in the society is a priority for funding Instars Graduate Mentors; potential for presentation by the graduate mentor during the conference, and the student’s number of years as a member of SFS will also be considered but would not preclude funding.
+Student membership in the society is a priority for funding Instars Graduate Mentors; the potential for presentation by the graduate mentor during the conference, and the student’s number of years as a member of SFS will also be considered but would not preclude funding.
 More info.

 How to Apply